C0ldstudy/C0ldstudy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Adversarial Machine Learning and Data-driven Security.
+- 🔭 I’m currently working on Graph Neural Networks, Adversarial Machine Learning and Data-driven Security.

 <!--
 **C0ldstudy/C0ldstudy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.